 Prior to Phantom, Kelsey was a performer at The McKittrick Hotel, as well as an ensemble dancer in Radio City Music Hall’s Christmas Spectacular Starring the Radio City Rockettes™.

-Kelsey continues to teach through the Juilliard Nord-Anglia Education Performing Arts Programme in New York City.
+Kelsey continues to teach through the Juilliard Nord-Anglia Education Performing Arts Programme in New York City and is a member of Broadway Hearts, a not-for-profit group of professional performers.